If refinancing your existing loan without taking cash out, you can take advantage of a streamlined process.

 A COE proves VA home loan eligibility through the Department of Veterans Affairs.
 To receive one, you must complete the appropriate government forms as well as your statement of military service.
 A COE can be obtained online through the VA benefits website and Freedom Mortgage can help you with all the details.

 To get an FHA rate and term or cash-out refinance, you need to have an existing FHA home loan.
 You also need to be current on the last six months of payments and have a minimum of 210 days since the initial closing of the loan.
-Refinancing must also improve the borrower’s position financially such as to a lower rate or term.
+Refinancing must also improve your position financially such as to a lower rate or term.

 Your credit score